OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

 ---
-title: 'Convert CSV files into Excel workbooks'
+title: 'Convert CSV files to Excel workbooks'
 description: 'Learn how to use Office Scripts and Power Automate to create .xlsx files from .csv files.' ms.date: 07/19/2021
 localization_priority: Normal
 ---

-# Convert CSV files into Excel workbooks
+# Convert CSV files to Excel workbooks

 Many services output data as comma-separated value (CSV) files.
 This solution automates the process of converting CSV files to Excel workbooks in the .xlsx file format.
 It uses a [Power Automate](https://flow.microsoft.com) flow to find .csv files in a OneDrive folder and an Office Script to copy the data from the .csv file into a new Excel workbook.